Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Quốc: Nỗ lực xóa bỏ phân biệt tuổi tác trong tuyển dụng - 1

-In China, after the age of 35, many workers will have difficulty finding jobs due to age discrimination.
-(Photo: AFP).
+In China, many workers find it difficult to get jobs after the age of 35 due to age discrimination.
+(Photo: AFP)

-Li is not the only one feeling anxious about his job.
-The insecurity of Chinese workers over the age of 35 is growing as the problem of “35 curse” – age discrimination in hiring – becomes more serious amid the economic slowdown.
+Mr. Li is not the only one feeling anxious at work.
+The insecurity of Chinese workers over the age of 35 is growing as the problem of “35 curse,” or age discrimination in hiring, becomes more serious amid the economic slowdown.

-While career plateaus in China happen quite early, at age 35, this scenario is not the case in countries like Singapore, where the average age at which careers start to plateau is 48, according to a 2020 survey by recruitment firm Randstad.
+While career plateaus in China happen as early as age 35, this scenario does not happen in countries like Singapore, where the average age at which careers start to plateau is 48, according to a 2020 survey by recruitment firm Randstad.

 In October 2024, the Chinese government announced that it would raise the age limit from 35 to 40 for those taking the national civil service exam to join central government agencies.